AriFordsham/GHCWiki/event-log/live-monitoring.md

 type Timestamp = Word64
 type ThreadId = Word32
 type TaskId = Word64

-data Event = Event { ev_time :: Timestamp,
-             , ev_cap  :: Maybe Int
-             , ev_info :: EventInfo
-             } deriving Show

--- Opens the event stream from the specified handle, -- reads the header info, and initialises the EventHandle openEventHandle :: Handle -> IO EventHandle

--- Reads one event from the handle (incrementally).
-Returns Nothing if no events -- are readable from the log readEvent :: EventHandle -> IO (Maybe CapEvent)

 -- Read/write from/to files
 readEventLogFromFile :: FilePath -> IO (Either String [Event])